Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

-then the solution $z(t)$ to the complex form linearized equation (\ref{LEQ_Complex}) stays in $E_\disp$, remains bounded as $t\to\pm\infty$ and is oscillatory. \end{enumerate}
+\item If the initial data is in $E_\disp$, then the solution to (\ref{LEQ(0,0)}) stays in $E_\disp$.
+Furthermore, if the frequency support of the initial data stays away from $0$ and $\pm\rho^{-1}$, then the solution remains bounded as $t\to\pm\infty$ and is oscillatory. \end{enumerate}

-In other words, the subspaces $E_\unst,E_\st$ are respectively the \emph{unstable} and \emph{stable} subspaces for the linear system (\ref{LEQ_Complex}), and the system (\ref{LEQ_Complex}) is purely \emph{dispersive} on the finite co-dimensional subspace $E_\disp$.
-Furthermore, the mode that grows the fastest appears at the maxima of the finite sequence

-which corresponds to $\xi \rho\simeq 0.678$.
-The positivity of the spectrum is a consequence of the linearized mean curvature operator, thus physically a consequence of surface tension.
+In other words, the subspaces $E_\st,E_\unst$ are respectively the \emph{stable} and \emph{unstable} subspaces for the linear system (\ref{LEQ(0,0)}), and the system (\ref{LEQ(0,0)}) is purely \emph{dispersive} on the subspace $E_\disp$.
+Furthermore, the mode that grows the fastest appears at the maxima of the function $\Lambda_\grow(\xi),\,0<|\xi|<\rho^{-1}$, which corresponds to $\xi \rho\simeq 0.678$.
+The existence of positive spectral points is a consequence of the linearized mean curvature operator, thus physically a consequence of surface tension.

 The dispersive relation (\ref{Disp_lh}) was first obtained by Rayleigh \cite{Rayleigh1878}.
 The formal linear analysis above turns out to match the experimental observations very well, except near the break-up time.
-Indeed, as indicated in Figure \ref{Fig2}, the relation between $\omega_e$ and the wave number $\rho\xi$ measured in the experiments conducted by \cite{DG1966,GY1970} is in great consistency with (\ref{Disp_lh}): when $0<\rho\xi<1$, the data points $(\rho\xi,\omega_e)$ concentrate near the graph of the function $\Lambda_\grow(\xi)$, and when $\rho\xi>1$, the data points $(\rho\xi,\omega_e)$ simply have $\omega_e=0$, meaning that the disturbance does not amplify within a very long time.
+Indeed, as indicated in Figure \ref{Fig3}, the relation between $\omega_e$ and the wave number $\rho\xi$ measured in the experiments conducted by \cite{DG1966,GY1970} is in great consistency with (\ref{Disp_lh}): when $0<\rho\xi<1$, the data points $(\rho\xi,\omega_e)$ concentrate near the graph of the function $\Lambda_\grow(\xi)$, and when $\rho\xi>1$, the data points $(\rho\xi,\omega_e)$ simply have $\omega_e=0$, meaning that the disturbance does not amplify within a very long time.